amansinha/testware/README.md

 ```

 # Dependencies
 We have tested the code on Ubuntu 16.04, 18.04, and 20.04 machines.
-Some features of the Autoware Architecture Proposal (and thus TestWare) require CUDA; therefore, we are skeptical that it will be possible to use OSX or Windows machines, even with Docker, to use this agent.
-We do not expect to provide any support for non-Ubuntu operating systems.
+Some features of the Autoware Architecture Proposal (and thus TestWare) require CUDA; therefore, we are skeptical that it will be possible to use OSX or Windows machines, even with Docker.
+We do not provide any support for non-Ubuntu operating systems.

 ## Python 3.7
 Depending on your Linux distro this should already be preinstalled.
 This dependency is due to the requirements of CARLA 0.9.9 rather than any aspect of TestPilot.